nickserv/danamccurdy.com/_posts/2016-04-17-cruelty-and-kindness.md

 matter and mind,
 energy and spirit.

-It is WE,
+It is WE
-who think and feel,
+who think and feel
 who create cruelty
 and kindness,
 needless suffering,